 In my view, Labour will also have to offer the EU referendum or they will lose the General election and massive Eurosceptic vote in England, the Eurosceptics are not just right wing supporters they are often New Labour supporters.
 Going into the next election telling a Eurosceptic English electorate that they are not going to offer them a democratic choice on the EU is tantamount to political suicide.
 Mid-term in the parliamentary term, Labour’s lead over the Conservatives in the polls is way behind where it should be if they are to win next time around.
 Let’s see where the polls and EU referendum policies are next Autumn.

-The UK or by then rUK is getting an EU referendum one way or another, the Tories may well win the next general election outright, the mid-term Labour lead is nowhere near where it needs to be .
+The UK or by then rUK is getting an EU referendum one way or another, the Tories may well win the next general election outright, the mid-term Labour lead is nowhere near where it needs to be, they won’t win.
 It all depends on the economy turning the corner, and, in part, the political impact at Westminster if Scotland votes ‘Yes’ to independence.

 Interestingly, when asked how they would vote in a the Yes/No referendum if they thought the Conservatives would win again – 52% of Scots said YES.
 The ‘No’ campaign describes Scotland’s growing wish for self determination and self governance as isolation and separatist, but it appears that the people of Scotland want to be more international – part of Europe and the EU.
-With Westminster taking the devo max option off the table, and adding an in/out referendum on EU membership, the UK model looks less like a vehicle for delivering what the Scottish people want by the day.
+With Westminster taking the devo max option off the table, and adding an in/out referendum on EU membership, which will almost certantly result in an out vote, the UK model looks less like a vehicle for delivering what the Scottish people want by the day.